marcoverl/CVUserGuide/source/ElasticCluster.rst

 How to find the EC2 (AMI) id of an image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+.. _HowToFindAMIID:

 As explained above, to use the Elastic batch cluster you need to know the EC2 (AMI) id of the image you want to use.

-First of all you need to install the euca2ools and to download the EC2 credentials for your project, as explained in ?.
+First of all you need to install the euca2ools and to download the EC2 credentials for your project, as explained in :ref:`Accessing the Cloud through the euca2ools EC2 command line tools<AccessingtheCloudthroughEC2>`.

 Uncompress (unzip) the EC2 zip file, and source the ec2rc.sh script to set the correct environment: